Go to top

 Joanna Kotze (Additional movement)

 Joanna Kotze is a Brooklyn-based dancer, choreographer and teacher.
-She was awarded the 2013 “Bessie” Award for Outstanding Emerging Choreographer and has received support from the Jerome, Mertz-Gilmore, and Harkness Foundations, NYFA BUILD, New Music USA, Brooklyn Arts Council, Yellowhouse, and Foundation for Contemporary Arts Emergency Grants.
-Her choreography has been presented at the Wexner Center, Velocity, National Arts Centre in Ottawa, Baryshnikov Arts Center, American Dance Institute, Bard College, Danspace Project, New York Live Arts, Jacob’s Pillow, Dance New Amsterdam, Movement Research at Judson Church, and other venues and galleries.
-Joanna has created new works on Toronto Dance Theatre, Ririe-Woodbury (Salt Lake City), Zenon Dance (Minneapolis), the James Sewell Ballet (Minneapolis) and Gibney Dance Company (NYC).
-Joanna danced with Wally Cardona from 2000-2010 and again in 2018.
-She currently dances for Kimberly Bartosik and Kota Yamazaki, and has worked with Stacy Spence, Netta Yerushalmy, Sam Kim, Sarah Skaggs, Christopher Williams, the Metropolitan Opera ballet, Daniel Charon, Nina Winthrop and others.
+She was awarded a 2024 Foundation for Contemporary Arts Grant to Artists, the 2013 “Bessie” Award for Outstanding Emerging Choreographer and has received support from the Nathan M. Clark, Jerome, Mertz-Gilmore, and Harkness Foundations, NYFA BUILD, New Music USA, Brooklyn Arts Council, Yellowhouse, and Foundation for Contemporary Arts Emergency Grants.
+Her choreography has been presented at the UtahPresents, American Dance Festival, Wanås Konst, Bates Dance Festival, The Yard, Wexner Center, Velocity, National Arts Centre in Ottawa, Baryshnikov Arts Center, American Dance Institute, Bard College, Danspace Project, New York Live Arts, Jacob’s Pillow, Dance New Amsterdam, Movement Research at Judson Church, and other venues and galleries.
+Joanna has had residencies throughout the US, Canada, and Europe and has taught at festivals, Universities, and dance centers all over the world.
+Joanna currently dances with Kimberly Bartosik (2009-present) and has worked with Wally Cardona (2000-2010, 2018), Stacy Spence, Annie-B Parson, Donna Uchizono, Tendayi Kuumba, Kota Yamazaki, Netta Yerushalmy, Sam Kim, Sarah Skaggs, Christopher Williams, the Metropolitan Opera ballet, Daniel Charon, Nina Winthrop and others.
 She is originally from South Africa and has a BA in Architecture from Miami University.

 www.joannakotze.com